rbaihis/AWS_basics/EC2.md

   2. `Actions > Associate ElasticIp > Resource Type (select instance) > Instance (chose the desired Instance) > Associate`

 ## Security Groups
+- A security group acts as a virtual firexall for your instance to control inbound and outbound traffic.
+- When an Instance is launched within a `VPC`, it can be assigned to up to `5 Security Groups`.
+- If an EC2 instance is launched `without specifing a Security Group`, it will automatically be assigned to the `Default Security Group` for the `VPC`.
+- A Security Group is composed of `rules`. these rules `define the parameters of the firewall which guards your instances`.
+- The rules are enforced by filtering traffic based on `protocols and port numbers`.
+- Rules for Security group can be `added or removed`. (also refered to as authorizing or revoking inbound or outbound access).
+- The security group rules are divides into inbound and outbound rules.
+- You can define separate rules for both inbound and outbound traffic.
+- AWS permits specifying `Allow rules`, but `Not deny rules`.
+- When a Security group is created, it has no inbound rules by default.
+This means all inbound traffic originating from another host will be denied until inbound rules are configured (Least Privelege Concept).
+- By Default, a security group will have a rule that allows all outbound traffic, can be configured to restrict outbound traffic.
+- Default Security Group can not be deleted.
+- **Rules contains**:
+  - `Type`(custom,All,Single) : All traffic, HTTP, SSH, POP3 ICMP(ping), IMAPS, SMTP, NFS, etc
+    - (All, Custom) are for Common layer transfer protocols such UDP, TCP, ICMP.
+    - (Single) are for Popular types such  HTTP, SSH, POP3 ICMP(ping), IMAPS, SMTP, NFS, DNS(UDP), DNS(TCP), MSSQL, SMB, LDAP, etc
+  - `Protocol`: TCP, UDP
+  - `Port range`: can be a range or a single value
+  - `Source`(Inbound Rule): From Where expecting traffic, 0.0.0.0/0-IPv4 or ::/0-IPv6 -> does not matter from where it comming.
+  - `Destination`(Outbound Rule): To Where traffic allowed to go , 0.0.0.0/0-IPv4 or ::/0-IPv6 -> does not matter To where.
+  - `Description`: (optional for readability)
+### Working With Security Group
+- Create a Security Group
+  - Name it
+  - Specify the VPC where ur expected instance(s) will be attached to.
+  - Check the Default Rules if they re convinient to your use case.
+  - Modify, remove or add Rules as you see fit.
+  - Create Security Group
+  - Finally add The Security to Your Instance.

 ## IAM Roles With EC2
+- IAM roles can be used within an AWS resource, to grant permissions to applications running on the EC2 instance in our case, to access specified services and resources on AWS.
+### Working with IAM Roles and EC2

 ## SSH With EC2